Nitrokey/nethsm/docs/developer-documentation.md

 * Key Manifest signed by OEM Key stored in CBFS
 * Boot Policy Manifest stored in CBFS with
   * signed with key from Key Manifest
-  * IBB section for the coreboot booblock
+  * IBB section for the Coreboot boot block
-  * IBB hash of the coreboot bootblock
+  * IBB hash of the Coreboot boot block
   * IBB SE Flag 0x02: (Locality 3 Startup: Issue TPM Start-up from Locality 3)
 * FIT entries for:
   * Startup ACM
   * Key Manifest
   * Boot Policy Manifest

-Most of these things are taken care of by coreboot tooling in the CI, and the required files are stored in the repostitory.
+Most of these things are taken care of by Coreboot tooling in the CI and the required files are stored in the repostitory.
 However, the first two points (modification of the base FW image) must be done manually, whenever it is updated.
 (See next section.)

-##### Manually patching the Firmware
+##### Manually Patching the Firmware

 The Firmware can be manually patched with a hex editor.
 Open the original CSME firmware image (at the time of this writing